What are the major corporations across sectors that have decision-making units based in the region?

 - There is a very well developed community on Twitch – especially in terms of gaming and consumer & lifestyle.

-- Czech Twitter is great for news rich sectors, especially tech and politics, but also some from lifestyle: fashion and food & drink.
+- Czech Twitter is great for news rich sectors, especially technology and politics, but also some from lifestyle: fashion and food & drink.

 - Linkedin: HR, industry relations